 In 2009, while battling breast cancer, Kim's love, Steve, received a pancreatic cancer diagnosis.
 After six great weeks together, Kim held Steve as he took his last breath.
 Her first book, Cry Until You Laugh, chronicles that journey through laughter and tears and laughter again.

-The back-to-back cancer diagnosis led her youngest son, Noah, to change his trajectory and earn a Ph.D. as a cancer researcher.
+The back to back cancer diagnosis led her youngest son, Noah, to change trajectories and earn a PHD as a cancer researcher.
 With a focus on breast cancer, Noah has made significant discoveries that have already helped with other research and continue to move the needle on the survivor rate.

-Kim's second book, Love Is, came from a desire to know the true meaning of love.
-Love Is, chronicles her year-long quest to discover the true meaning of love, a sometimes funny, sometimes scary, always enlightening journey that led to life-changing discoveries found mostly on the streets of Haiti.
+Kim's award-winning best seller, Love Is, came from a desire to know the true meaning of love.
+Love Is, chronicles her year long quest to discover the true meaning of love, a sometimes funny, sometimes scary, always enlightening journey that led to life-changing discoveries found mostly on the streets of Haiti.

-With first-hand experience, Kim also speaks for The American Cancer Society and Susan G. Koman.
+With firsthand experience, Kim also speaks for The American Cancer Society and Susan G. Komen.

 A coach is always a coach and Kim is no different.
-Working with individuals and teams, Kim helps people succeed not only in business and family life but in every aspect of life, leading to greater fulfillment and happiness while teaching the secrets to working less and playing more.
+Working with individuals and teams, Kim helps people succeed not only in business and family life but in every aspect of life, leading to greater fulfillment, happiness, while teaching the secrets to live a life of love.